You can’t upload love, you can’t download time, you can’t Google all of life’s answers. You must actually live some of your life.

 - Kids at age 4 who spent more time using devices and watching television showed lower emotional understanding and relationship skills at age 6.

-- Teens who spend more time on social media and television are more likely to have lower self-esteem and problems with depression and other mental health symptoms.
+- Teens who spend more time on social media and television are more likely to have lower self-esteem. depression, and other mental health symptoms.
 Children in grades 8-12 have increasing rates of depression and suicide, and those who spend more time on social media and electronic devices are at significantly higher risk.

 - More time on devices and reduced time spent on learning activities such as reading lead to worse academic outcomes for older students.